Ethel-Ecc/ckan-wit-documentation/docs/source/dev/contributing.rst

 =========================

 If you're reading this, you're probably interested in contributing to further development of the CKAN-WIT.
 Thank you very much!
-Open source projects live-and-die based on the support they receive from others, and the fact that you're even considering contributing to the Pipenv project is *very* generous of you.
+Open source projects live-and-die based on the support they receive from others, and the fact that you're even considering contributing to the ckan-wit project is *very* generous of you.

 This document lays out guidelines and advice for contributing to this project.
 If you're thinking of contributing, please start by reading this document and getting a feel for how contributing to this project works.
-If you have any questions, feel free to reach out to `EO`_ the primary maintainers.
+If you have any questions, feel free to reach out to `EO`_ the primary maintainer.

 .. _EO: https://github.com/Ethel-Ecc